FOSSEE/st-scripts/additional_features_of_ipython/script.rst

     title("x and xsin")

 We now have the plot.
 Let us look at the commands that we have typed in.
-The history can be retreived by using =%hist= command.
+The history can be retrieved by using =%hist= command.
 Type
 ::

     %hist